- Appreciating the Whale Diet Culture Anew

 Reproduction of the Bangudae petroglyphs

 As I am not a whale biologist, I cannot accurately tell the number of whales living in the waters near Ulsan at this moment, but I receive reports that the number of whales has largely increased since 1986.
-(According to data by National Fisheries Research & Development Institute, the number of whales reported to have been taken incidentally in fisheries or stranded in the seas surrounding the Korean Peninsula in 2002 was 280 from 12 different species. ) I am convinced that the day will certainly come when whales are landed in Jang-seng-po, although I am not sure what types of harvesting will take place, be it research whaling or whaling for the purpose of management.
+(According to data by National Fisheries Research & Development Institute, the number of whales reported to have been taken incidentally in fisheries or stranded in the seas surrounding the Korean Peninsula in 2002 was 280 from 12 different species. )

-As chief of Ward Nambu of Ulsan Metropolitan City, I have a scheme to revive Jang-seng-po (which once thrived by whaling) as a new town through such efforts as construction of a whale museum, restoration of the whale flensing station, invitation of the Cetacean Research Division of National Fisheries Research & Development Institute to the town, and improvement of hygiene at the whaling station (at present many of the incidentally caught whales are processed in an unsanitary manner in the whole area of the eastern coast E Pohang, Yeongdeok, Hupo, Samcheok, etc.
+As chief of Ward Nambu of Ulsan Metropolitan City, I have a scheme to revive Jang-seng-po (which once thrived by whaling) as a new town through such efforts as construction of a whale museum, restoration of the whale flensing station, invitation of the Cetacean Research Division of National Fisheries Research & Development Institute to the town, and improvement of hygiene at the whaling station (at present many of the incidentally caught whales are processed in an unsanitary manner in the whole area of the eastern coast E Pohang, Yeongdeok, Hupo, Samcheok, etc.

 I believe such a scheme will certainly serve for the benefit of Jang-seng-po and also for the future whaling in Korea.